What is a Negative Covenant?

 For example, consultants in an IT company may be granted access to some proprietary data like secret formulas and access codes, and the employer may require them to sign a confidentiality agreement to prevent the data from being used outside the business.
 The agreement may also be used when engaging independent contractors who are not full-time employees of the company.

 The most common negative covenants in employment contracts are non-compete and non-disclosure agreements.
-The agreements prohibit employees from taking certain action that may disadvantage their employer either during employment or post-employment.
+The agreements prohibit employees from taking certain actions that may disadvantage their employer either during employment or post-employment.

 Employers introduce negative covenants to secure the investments they have incurred on employees through training and experience.
 The employer may also give the employees access to sensitive information.
 In this case, the non-disclosure agreement ensures that this confidential information does not get into the competitor’s hands.